-- 3. Excusing absences.
+- (3) Excusing absences.
 Those commissioners announced by the presider as excused shall be deemed excused by unanimous consent of the commissioners present provided there is no objection.
 Upon receipt of an objection to a commissioner's status as excused or absent, the presider may correct his or her previous announcement.
-If there is a further objection or if there is any confusion as to the subject commissioner's status as excused or absent, the presider shall put the question for approval to record the subject commissioner as excused.
+The commission shall decide the attendance status if clarification is required.
+The question shall be for approval to record the subject commissioner as excused.
 (Res.
-3742, 2017) - 4.
-Amendment of questions.
-Once a motion has been made or a requested action filed by virtue of its inclusion on an approved agenda, it shall be modified only by amendment.
+3778, 2020; Res.
+3742, 2017) - (4) Amendment of questions.
+Once a motion has been made and seconded, or a requested action filed by its inclusion on an approved agenda, it shall be modified prior to adoption only by amendment.
 Any commissioner, including the presiding officer, may offer an amendment to a question that is subject to amendment.
-Amendments other than simple amendments to procedural motions shall be offered in writing and their content repeated by the presiding officer prior to taking a vote on the amendment as a subsidiary question.
-Amendments filed in writing with the commission clerk at least 24 hours prior to the convening of the public meeting during which they are intended to be offered shall require a majority vote of the membership for passage.
-Amendments offered less than 24 hours prior to the convening of the public meeting during which they are intended to be offered shall require a vote of two-thirds of the membership for passage.
-Amendments shall be subject to a vote for adoption.
-An amendment may be adopted by unanimous consent pursuant to the voting procedures of these bylaws provided the amendment is submitted in writing.
-Amendments adopted by unanimous consent shall be recorded in the minutes as adopted "without objection."
-Amendments are subsidiary questions and shall be considered after acceptance of a motion and second on the main question to which they are attached and shall be decided before the vote on the main question.
+Amendments shall follow the parliamentary process for amendments as established by Roberts Rules of Order Newly Revised.
+Amendments shall be filed with the commission clerk at least 24 hours prior to the convening of a public meeting during which they will be offered for consideration in order to be considered timely filed.
+Amendments from the floor shall be written on forms provided at the time of the meeting in order to establish specificity of the amendment, as provided for in Article VI(2)(b).
 (Res.
+3778, 2020; Res.
 3742, 2017)

-5. Resolutions.
+(5) Resolutions.

-- (a) The port commission shall take action by resolution for actions that are required by law to be in resolution form; that repeal or amend actions previously taken by resolution; that establish or revise policy directives or governance structures; or that are actions of a legislative character, as defined by law and below. - (b) Form of resolutions.
-Resolutions shall be consecutively numbered and shall include the following components: - (i) A title representative of the resolution's intent with reference to all prior resolutions amended or repealed; - (ii) A preamble of "whereas" clauses stating the rationale for the action to be taken; - (iii) A "resolved" clause organized into sections as needed and asserting the proposed action; and - (iv) A section indicating the date of public adoption with places to affix signatures and the impression of the port seal.
+- (a) The port commission shall act by resolution for actions that are required by law to be in resolution form; that repeal or amend actions previously taken by resolution; that establish or revise policy directives or governance structures; or that are actions of a legislative character, as defined by law and below. - (b) Form of resolutions.
+Resolutions shall be consecutively numbered and shall include the following components: - (i) A title representative of the resolution's intent with reference to all prior resolutions on the same subject amended or repealed; - (ii) A preamble of recitals ("whereas" clauses) stating the rationale for the action to be taken; - (iii) A decision ("resolved") clause similar to the enactment clause of a city ordinance, organized into sections as needed and asserting the proposed action; and - (iv) A section indicating the date of public adoption with places to affix signatures and the impression of the port seal.